sreedeepEK/RetinalNet/README.md

-## Retinal OCT Analysis using Pretrained ResNet50
+## RetinalNet: Deep learning paper replication.

 This repository contains the implementation of a Retinal OCT analysis system using a pretrained ResNet50 model.
 The system is based on utilizing transfer learning with ResNet50 for efficient analysis of Retinal Optical Coherence Tomography (OCT) images.